ex0dus-0x/menagerie/README.md

 # The Anti-Analysis Menagerie

-Cross-platform malware development library for anti-analysis
+Cross-platform malware development library for anti-analysis techniques.

-## Introduction

-Looking to frustrate analysts and advanced EDR capabilities from understanding your malware implant?

 ## Design Goals

-* Build a rich interface for defense evasion for Golang, a popular choice for red teams and malware devs.
+* Provide a rich and convenient interface for defensive evasion for Golang, a popular choice for red teams and malware engineers.
-    * Cross-platform and static compilation support!
-* Utilize defensive software development to make reverse engineering difficult
+* Incorporate "defensive software development" (ie. minimizing `call`s, confusing control flow) to make reverse engineering even more difficult
-    * Reduce use of functions / `call`s, maximize inlining assembly
 * Use as a learning resource for both attack and mitigation, and a collaborative project to contribute new techniques

+## Techniques Supported

+* Anti-Debugging

+* Anti-Virtualization

+* Anti-Disassembly